housecanary/hc-api-python/README.md

 - **get_object_errors()** - Gets a list of business error message strings for each of the requested objects that had a business error.
 If there was no error, returns an empty list.
 - **hc_objects()** - Overriden in subclasses.

-### HouseCanaryPropertyResponse
+### HouseCanaryAddressResponse

 ###### Methods:
-- **hc_objects()** - Gets a list of HouseCanaryProperty objects for the requested properties, each containing the object's returned json data from the API.
+- **hc_objects()** - Gets a list of HouseCanaryAddress objects for the requested address, each containing the object's returned json data from the API.
+- **hc_addresses()** - An alias for the hc_objects() method.

 ### HouseCanaryObject
 Base class for various types of objects returned from the HouseCanary API.
-Currently, only the HouseCanaryProperty subclass is implemented.
+Currently, only the HouseCanaryAddress subclass is implemented.

 ###### Properties:
 - **api_code**